-- In the TITLE of your Submission, please indicate if your submission is: Poetry, Fiction, or Essay.For prose, it helps to include the title (or identifying piece of title.)
+- In the TITLE of your Submission, indicate clearly whether you are sending Poetry, Fiction, or Essay.
+(For prose, it helps to include the title or an identifying piece of title.)

-J. Doe's 3 poems for Think--Poetry
+A. J. Doe's 3 poems for Think--Poetry

-A. Smith "Seawater"--Fiction
+B. Smith "Seawater"--Fiction

-B. Jones "Desert Imagery in 20th C. Eco-Writing"--Essay
+C. Jones "Desert Imagery in 20th c.
+Eco-Writing"--Essay

-- We DO accept simultaneous submissions as long as you withdraw immediately any piece that has been accepted elsewhere.
+3. We DO accept simultaneous submissions as long as you withdraw immediately any piece that has been accepted elsewhere.

-- Rights revert to the author upon publication; we do ask for the option to reprint, including online and in social media.
+4. Rights revert to the author upon publication; we do retain the option to reprint, including online and in social media.